COVID-related Frequently Asked Questions for Students

-Summer course registration is currently open.
-Registration for fall 2020 courses opens April 6.
+Summer and fall course registration opens March 8.
 You can register online for courses by logging into SpartanNet and clicking on E-Services.
 You may need an access code from your advisor to register.
 Contact your advisor by clicking on their name in SpartanNet or make an appointment with them by calling or texting the Support Center at 877.450.3322.

-- How do I know what classes are being offered for summer term 2020 and fall semester 2020?
+- How do I know what classes are being offered for the 2021 summer term and fall semester?